Nothing to see here. This component is added to the post page in order to register the visit

 - Customer Support and interaction

 Twitter isn’t just for boisterous American presidents.
-With 126 million daily users (as of the 6th of February 2019) on the platform businesses that are prepared to put effort into their branding are guaranteed a good return from this platform.
+With 237 million daily users (as of July 2022) on the platform businesses that are prepared to put effort into their branding are guaranteed a good return from this platform.
 The nature of the platform means - more than any other - that immediacy is key.
 In other words, marketers with their finger on the pulse of current events can leverage Twitter for marketing campaigns in general and RTM (real time marketing) in particular.

 Also, the limited character count means that crafting the perfect line of text to make it as witty and impactful as possible takes a bit more thought than usual.
 And, as most of this platform’s users are more educated, it pays to make sure what you’re putting out there resonates with them.
 If you believe your business can keep up the pace and cut through the clutter, then Twitter is an excellent platform for you.